andypike/hpstr-jekyll-theme/_posts/2014-01-08-how_i_lost-weight-obese-to-healthy.md

 Not the most flattering before photo I'll admit and I'm a bit embarrassed by it but it'll have to do.
 The before photo was taken at the end of December 2012.
 I then spent the next year getting into shape.
 The after photo was taken this week in early January 2014.

 At the beginning I weighed 108.7kg (17st 2lbs).
-I managed to get down to 79.4kg (12st 7lbs), which means I lost a total of 29.3kg (4st 9lbs), which by the way is 27% of my body weight.
+The lowest I managed to get down to was 79.4kg (12st 7lbs), which means I lost a total of 29.3kg (4st 9lbs), which by the way is 27% of my body weight.
 Holy cow batman!

 ## How did I get that fat in the first place?

 _The short answer:_ Being greedy, eating too much and living a very sedentary lifestyle.

 _The longer answer:_ I think I had (and still do) have a problem with food.
 The problem is that part of my brain tells me that I need to stop eating but another part of my brain says "one more biscuit will be ok, go on" and that part normally wins.
 Where most people will just eat a couple of biscuits, I would polish off a whole packet in a single sitting without a second thought.
 Not just biscuits either, cakes, chocolate bars and general junk food.
 The other problem with food was portion size.
-Eating at home my plate would be stacked and I'd probably have seconds.
+Eating at home, my plate would be stacked and I'd probably have seconds.
 If we went out to eat I'd always order the biggest thing on the menu to "get my monies worth".

 In addition to the food problem was that I did zero exercise.
-No just zero exercise, but virtually no movement at all.
+Not just zero exercise, but virtually no movement at all.
 Here is a typical day: wake up, get ready, drive to work, sit down all day, drive home, sit/lay down all evening then go to bed.
 Walking to and from the car was the most movement I ever did.

 So combine being greedy with not moving very much over a period of years and hey presto, you're obese dude!